mbilalf/demo-profile-api/README.md

 A Authorisation Server (AS) should be used to get access token with limited expiry time.

 - Api Client gets an access token from AS.
-   - Web client will get redirected to Authentication Server page for authentication and redirected back an authorisation code.
+   - Web client will get redirected to Authentication Server page for authentication and redirected back with authorisation code.
 It will get access_token from Authentication server using authorization code.
    - Mobile app will pass user/pass to Authentication server and get access_token
 - Token should be part of every api call to profile-api service.